DoubleDome/gtm/README.md

 }
 ```

-Projects can be generated off registry templates using the following command `mashup generate [registry:template]`.
-Power users can bypass the prompt to enter a remote git with `mashup generate [registry:template] -o [git]`.
-A registry must first be registered of course.
+Once a registry has been added to `mashup` projects can be generated from the registry using the following command `mashup generate [registry:template]`.
+Power users can pass in the remote git with `mashup generate [registry:template] -o [git]` or bypass the remote git prompt with `mashup generate [registry:template] --passive`.

 ### Adding a registry